Dual Language Programs

 Since 2017, the ENL team has worked side-by-side with Holy Cross School to implement a cutting-edge, 90-10 Spanish immersion program to complement its existing English track.
 Two-way immersion, committed to serving balanced numbers of native English- and native Spanish-speaking students, aims to educate all students to be fully bilingual and biliterate, i.e., able to speak, read, and write with equal competency in both English and Spanish.

-In 2020, we welcomed St. Procopius Elementary School, Chicago's only Catholic dual-language (English/Spanish) school, to our network.
+In 2020, we welcomed St. Procopius Elementary School, Chicago's only Catholic dual-language (English/Spanish) school, into our network.
+Check out the work that both of these incredible dual language Catholic schools are doing below.

 Here at the CSA, we look forward to this continued partnership as we explore the full potential of two-way immersion in Catholic schools, and we invite you to check back for periodic updates about the growth of this program.